An island of spiritual hedonism

 Great plastic karma to you if you say no thanks and bring your own water instead.
 The price is the same though.

-Phaeng waterfall
+Phaeng Waterfall

-Part of the Thansadej National Park, Phaeng waterfall is a very accessible waterfall in Koh Phangan.
+Part of the Thansadej National Park, Phaeng Waterfall is a very accessible waterfall in Koh Phangan.

 The park is actually home to several different waterfalls, with the two closest to the entrance being Phaeng Noi Waterfall and Phaeng Yai Waterfall.